FIRST THINGS FIRST

 Acquiring Wisdom – Moses was a man God spoke mouth to mouth with (Numbers 12:8).
 Moses and God had intelligent conversations with one another.
 Moses experienced interesting and refreshing times of dialogue with God.
 But hearing God is not enough, you need wisdom.
 All day long, Moses was busy settling disputes amongst the Israelites and telling them God’s will on particular issues.
 But for the wise advice of Jethro, his father-in-law, to delegate some of his responsibilities, Moses would have died from burnout and exhaustion (Exodus 18:11-26).
 Zeal without wisdom can be disastrous.
 Wisdom is profitable to direct (Ecclesiastes 10:10).
 Wisdom is the principal thing (Proverbs 4:7).
 Wisdom is the most important attribute we must possess if we want to live a balanced, fruitful and outstanding life.

-By putting the kingdom of God and His righteousness, divine wisdom, personal internal check and correction and intercession first in order of importance of the things we seek after and are involved in, we would all witness remarkable growth and improvement in our lives.
+By putting the kingdom of God and His righteousness, divine wisdom, personal internal check and correction and intercession first, before all other things we seek after and are involved in, we would witness remarkable growth and improvement in our lives.

 PHOT CREDIT: google